JCMais/graphql-yup-middleware/README.md

 1. [Install](#install)
 1. [Usage](#usage)

 > **I have no plans to add new features to this library - It's on mainteance-only mode.
-When building the schema for any new GraphQL server, my recommendation is to use [nexus](https://github.com/graphql-nexus/nexus), which has native support for plugins**
+When building the schema for any new GraphQL server, my recommendation is to use [nexus](https://github.com/graphql-nexus/nexus), which has native support for plugins - I have a few plugins available in [JCMais/nexus-plugins](https://github.com/JCMais/nexus-plugins), including one for Yup validation.**

 ### What is this?